 Although the rule is frequently described as giving a dog one “free” bite before liability attaches (that is, a dog does not pose a danger until he bites a person but, after that, the owner should know that he has a “dangerous dog”), the law does not strictly operate that way.
 There may be other indications besides biting—such as growling, snapping, baring teeth, or exhibiting other aggressive or threatening behavior—that would prove that the owner knew he had a dangerous dog.
 Additionally, the law applies to other behaviors that may cause injury, such as jumping up and knocking people down.
 Further, the law provides that recovery may be available not only for injuries to people, but to farm animals, companion animals (such as guide dogs), and pets.

 There are also some important exceptions in the law.
 For example, even a “dangerous dog” attack will not give rise to liability if, at the time of the injury, the dog was defending itself, its offspring, its owner, or another person from attack, or if the “victim” was bitten while breaking into the dog owner’s home for criminal purposes.

 Depending upon the circumstances, New York’s dog bite laws may allow an individual to sue a dog’s owner for damages resulting from a dog attack.
-If you, your spouse, or your child has suffered serious injury in a dog attack, contact the negligence lawyers at The Cassisi Law Firm.
 We offer a free consultation to Queens residents and others to help find out if they may have a case.
-We also have represented numerous clients throughout the Bronx and Brooklyn, as well as in Suffolk and Nassau Counties, in a broad variety of personal injuries cases.
-For your free consultation, contact us at (718) 441-5050, or use our contact form.
+We also have represented numerous clients throughout the Bronx and Brooklyn, as well as in Suffolk and Nassau Counties, in a broad variety of personal injury cases.